 Chocolate panna cotta

-To make chocolate panna cotta, stir milk, cream and PLAISTOWE Premium Milk Chocolate over medium heat, until chocolate has melted.
+To make chocolate panna cotta, stir milk, cream and milk chocolate in a saucepan over medium heat, until chocolate has melted.
 Add gelatine and stir until it dissolves.
 Strain mixture.
 Cool, then divide among moulds, over coconut panna cotta.
 Refrigerate for 6 hours or until set.

-Meanwhile, to make wafers, place butter, syrup and PLAISTOWE 70% Cocoa Chocolate in a bowl over a pan of simmering water (don’t let bowl touch water).
+Meanwhile, to make wafers, place butter, syrup and 70% cocoa chocolate in a bowl over a pan of simmering water (don’t let bowl touch water).
 Stir until melted.
-Combine flour, NESTLÉ Baking Cocoa and sugar, and stir into chocolate mixture until combined.
+Combine flour, baking cocoa and sugar, and stir into chocolate mixture until combined.
 Cover with plastic wrap and refrigerate for 1 hour or until starting to firm.

 Preheat oven to 180°C. Line 2 oven trays with baking paper.
 Roll 2 teaspoonfuls of mixture into 2 balls and place 1 ball on each tray.
 Flatten slightly.
 Bake for 5 minutes, then remove from oven, cover with baking paper and roll out until wafer-thin.
 Bake for a further 2 minutes or until crisp.
 Repeat with remaining mixture.
 Store wafers in an airtight container until needed.